tsackton/taelgar/People/Halflings/Harold Stonebridge.md

 %%^Campaign:Clee%%
 He was very charmed by [[Celyn]] and showed him a secret passageway in the basement.
 Likely to be responsive to further inquires from [[Celyn]] in particular.

+### Stories
+Before [[Cleenseau - Session 08]] He tells you a couple of interesting things:

+- He says that his great-grand aunt Marigold says that the Crossroads Inn is hundreds of years old, and is the oldest building in Cleenseau.
+She was alive, he says, when the hobgoblins were here 75 years ago.
+- He says is brothers used to tell him scary stories about this secret passageway, but he never believed them and he wouldn't repeat them to Celyn if asked.
+Tracking down the brothers would be easy though
 %%^End%%